Common Types of Car Accidents and Their Consequences

 - Motorcycles – Whether two or three-wheeled, motorcycles and scooters are how a lot of people like to experience the freedom of the open road.
 Their relatively small size, however, means drivers who are not paying proper attention often do not see them, resulting in accidents.
 And because they do not have the safety of a car surrounding them, and helmet laws (and/or observance of those laws) are inconsistent across states, bikers can be at risk for significant injuries in even minor accidents.

 - Cyclists – Not every vehicle has an engine or motor.
 Many people ride their bikes on Carolina roads.
 Drivers should always be on the lookout for people on bicycles.
 They’re very easy to miss if a driver is not paying proper attention to the road.

 - Pedestrians – Yes, there are people walking on the streets and roads.
 Even with the pedestrian safety features in the most modern cars, an accident involving a pedestrian has the potential for disaster.

 Contact an Experienced Car Accident Attorney for a Free Case Evaluation

 No matter what type of injury you suffered, if it was the result of someone else’s careless actions, you may be entitled to compensation.
 Contact the car accident lawyers at the Law Offices of James Scott Farrin.
-You can reach us 24/7 at 1-866-900-7078, online, or via chat.
+You can reach us 24/7 at 1-866-900-7078, online, via chat, or via text.
 We’ll evaluate your case for free and discuss how we may be able to help you.
 Don’t just suffer the consequences of someone else’s negligence.
 Tell them you mean business!